 In the pre-switch phase of the Dimensional Change Card Sort Task, children are building up patterns of thinking and attention, and those mental activities guide their physical responses.
 They learn to pay special attention to color, to ignore shape, and to place cards into the relevant trays.
 The post-switch phase requires children to shift their attention to a new dimension, which they had to actively ignore in the prior task, and to overcome their tendency to perform certain physical actions (e.g. putting the card in the box on the right when it is blue) in favor of an alternative action.
 Failing to inhibit either the prior focus of their attention or the learned action results in poor sorting accuracy during the post-switch phase.

-After learning to complete the pre-switch color game, children’s responses diverge by age.
+After learning to complete the pre-switch color game, children’s responses diverge by age (Figure 1).
 Three-year-olds typically have a very difficult time transitioning from the first game to a new game that uses the same materials but different rules.
 They fail to inhibit their recently learned patterns of thinking and acting.
-In contrast, most 4- and 5-year-olds pass the Dimensional Change Card Sort Task.
+In contrast, most five-year-olds pass the Dimensional Change Card Sort Task.
 This success is interpreted as evidence of their emerging development in the domain of executive function.

 Applications: